All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

-A landmark study in International Wound Journal showed that GHK-Cu treatment increased collagen synthesis by 70% and improved wound tensile strength by 41% compared to controls (Pickart et al., 2017).
+A phase 3 study in International Wound Journal showed that GHK-Cu treatment increased collagen synthesis by 70% and improved wound tensile strength by 41% compared to controls (Pickart et al., 2017).
 Research published in Journal of Drugs in Dermatology demonstrated that GHK-Cu enhanced tissue remodeling and reduced inflammatory markers in healing tissues (Arul et al., 2019).

 The peptide's mechanism involves activation of tissue repair genes and stimulation of stem cell proliferation.
 Clinical observations from orthopedic practices report improved tissue quality and reduced recovery times when GHK-Cu is incorporated into rehabilitation protocols.
 The peptide's ability to enhance collagen maturation is particularly valuable for ACL reconstruction recovery.